ptorpis/MiniExchange/README.md

 # Design
 ## Orders:

 In this system there are 2 types of orders that are currently supported.
 Limit Orders and Market Orders.
-They share the same base case and inherit from them, the only difference is that the market order does not iclude a price, while a limit order must.
+They share the same base class and inherit from it, the only difference is that the market order does not iclude a price, while a limit order must.
 When sumbitting a market order, including a price will make the request invalid and will be rejected.

 A market order will always execute at the best available price, but if the order book is empty it gets cancelled.